Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From Peter Jackson’s film “The Beatles: Get Back“, 2021

-At the end of the day, a lengthy conversation took place, initiated by Michael Lindsay-Hogg and Denis O’Dell, to persuade The Beatles to go abroad for their live performance.
-The idea of going to Libya, already discussed on the first day of the rehearsals, was brought back.
-John was bought in, Paul tended to agree as well, but Ringo and George were against the idea.
-The Beatles agreed to sleep on the idea.
+At the end of the day, a lengthy discussion took place, initiated by Michael Lindsay-Hogg and Denis O’Dell, in an effort to persuade The Beatles to perform their live show abroad.
+The idea of traveling to Libya, first raised on the first day of rehearsals, was revisited.
+John was enthusiastic about the proposal, and Paul leaned toward agreement, but Ringo and George were opposed.
+Ultimately, The Beatles decided to sleep on the idea.

 Paul McCartney: An outdoor scene has to be in England because…